KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/classMethods.md

 > Method support is available for JavaScript & TypeScript

 ### Steps
-1. Look for a class of interest you want the method tested
+1. Identify a method you want to test
-2. Look nfor available ponies on the left
+2. Ensure that there is a Pony icon on its left
-3. Right-click on the desired method and select *"Ponicode: Unit Test"*
+3. Click on the decorator *"Ponicode Unit Test"*
 4. Select the relevant test cases and modify the initialization in the **Before each** section

 ## Demo Project Samples